longsleep/realtimetraffic/README.md

 The client default parameters can be configured by URL query parameters.

 ```
-url         The trafficserver Websocket URL.
+url=ws://...
+The trafficserver Websocket URL (defaults to URL of local server)
-interf      Inteface Name to capture the traffic (default eth0).
+interf=eth0   Interhttp://localhost:8599/scripts/d3.v2.min.jsface Name to capture the traffic (default eth0).
-autostart   Automatically connect to server on launch.
+autostart=1   Automatically connect to server on launch (defaults to off).
 ```

 ## Authors